Next: Configuration, Previous: Images, Up: SGBlog

 For comments workability you have to configure your SMTP server to feed

-incoming messages to sgblog-comment-add
+incoming messages to sgblog-comment-add utility.
+For example,

 Postfix’es /etc/aliases can contain: